mtrohman/heiswayi.github.io/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 ### Practical use of data encryption and decryption

-Both of these functions are useful when we want to securely encrypt user confidential information such as Social Security number, Phone number, Bank Account number, Credit Card information and whatnots where at some points of time, we need it back in plain text or the original version of the data. **However, these functions are not practical to use for user password as it is reversible and not safe!**
+Both of these functions are useful when we want to securely encrypt user confidential information such as Social Security number, Phone number, Bank Account number, Credit Card information and whatnots where at some points of time, we need it back in plain text or the original version of the data. **However, these functions are not practical to use for user password as it is reversible and will not secure!**

 ### Secure password hashing using PHP custom function

-Despite encryption and decryption of the data, another part that plays important role in our application development is password hashing.
+Despite encryption and decryption of the data, another part that plays very important role in our application development is password hashing.
 The best implementation in password hashing is to use **_one-way_** hashing technique.
 Meaning that, it is irreversible.
 Unlikely the encryptions, they are formulated to be able to be decrypted it back.
 The password is encrypted and hashed for one-time only and it is no longer can be decrypted to a plain text anymore.
 You may want to check [password_hash](http://php.net/manual/en/function.password-hash.php) or [crypt](http://php.net/manual/en/function.crypt.php) for PHP one-way hashing algorithms.

 In my projects, I usually use this hashing function to hash the user password: